Barryzhouyu/variational-3dgs/README.md

 [Ruiqi Li](https://www.comp.hkbu.edu.hk/~csrqli/), [Yiu-ming Cheung](https://www.comp.hkbu.edu.hk/~ymc/) <br>
 [Paper Link](https://openreview.net/pdf?id=qpeAtfUWOQ)

 This repository contains the official open-source implementation of the paper "Variational Multi-scale Representation for Estimating Uncertainty in 3D Gaussian Splatting".

-Abstract: *Recently, 3D Gaussian Splatting (3DGS) has become popular in reconstructing dense 3D representations of appearance and geometry.
-However, the learning pipeline in 3DGS inherently lacks the ability to quantify uncertainty, which is an important factor in applications like robotics mapping and navigation.
-In this paper, we propose an uncertainty estimation method built upon the Bayesian inference framework.
-Specifically, we propose a method to build variational multi-scale 3D Gaussians, where we leverage explicit scale information in 3DGS parameters to construct diversified parameter space samples.
-We develop an offset table technique to draw local multi-scale samples efficiently by offsetting selected attributes and sharing other base attributes.
-Then, the offset table is learned by variational inference with multi-scale prior.
-The learned offset posterior can quantify the uncertainty of each individual Gaussian component, and be used in the forward pass to infer the predictive uncertainty.
-Extensive experimental results on various benchmark datasets show that the proposed method provides well-aligned calibration performance on estimated uncertainty and better rendering quality compared with the previous methods that enable uncertainty quantification with view synthesis.
-Besides, by leveraging the model parameter uncertainty estimated by our method, we can remove noisy Gaussians automatically, thereby obtaining a high-fidelity part of the reconstructed scene, which is of great help in improving the visual quality. *
+We developed an uncertainty estimation method for Gaussian Splatting method based on Bayesian inference framework and multi-scale representation.

 ## Citation
 If you found our work useful welcome to cite our paper: